iiordanov/remote-desktop-clients/README.md

   - Install at least the following dependencies on your Linux machine: make cmake automake libtool intltool gtk-doc-tools gnome-common gobject-introspection nasm

-  - If cmake on your system throws an error about CMAKE_MAKE_PROGRAM not set, install v3.5.1: https://github.com/Kitware/CMake/releases/tag/v3.5.1
+  - If cmake on your system throws an error about CMAKE_MAKE_PROGRAM not set, install v3.5.1 from https://github.com/Kitware/CMake/releases/tag/v3.5.1

   - To build bVNC, aSPICE, or aRDP